 Karyn Sobels was appointed Deputy President of the Victorian Chamber on 17 November 2016, with over 30 years’ experience in the Retail, Telecommunications and Banking sectors.

 As a business owner and Chair of Victorian Chamber’s Small Business Task Force, she has a significant appreciation for the challenges and opportunities faced by SMEs.
-Karyn holds a BA, a Masters in Commercial Law and is a Graduate of the Australian Institute of Company Directors.
+Karyn holds a BA, a Masters in Commercial Law and is a Fellow of the Australian Institute of Company Directors.

 Immediate Past President